Deeksha0902/eattendance/READ.md

 ## Installation

-1.Download the Repo and extract it to the convinient location on your Computer:
+1.Download the Repository and extract it to the convinient location on your Computer:
 <https://github.com/ab007shetty/eattendance>

 2.Install NPM packages